danialfarid/ng-file-upload/README.md

 Upload.isResizeSupported()
 /* returns boolean showing if resumable upload is supported by this browser*/ Upload.isResumeSupported()

+/* returns a file which will be uploaded with the newName instead of original file name */ Upload.rename(file, newName)
+/* converts the object to a Blob object with application/json content type for jsob byte streaming support #359 */ Upload.json(obj)
+/* converts the value to json to send data as json string.
+Same as angular.toJson(obj) */ Upload.json(obj)

 ```
 **ng-model**
 The model value will be a single file instead of an array if all of the followings are true: